edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 <tabItem value="mini" label="MiniConstellation">

 <!-- vale off -->
-With the `constellation mini` command, you can deploy and test Constellation locally without a cloud subscription.
+With the `constellation mini` command, you can deploy and test Constellation locally.
 This mode is called MiniConstellation.
 Conceptually, MiniConstellation is similar to [MicroK8s](https://microk8s.io/), [K3s](https://k3s.io/), and [minikube](https://minikube.sigs.k8s.io/docs/).
 <!-- vale on -->

-MiniConstellation uses virtualization to create a local cluster with one control-plane node and one worker node.
-It **doesn't** require hardware with Confidential VM (CVM) support.
-For attestation, MiniConstellation currently uses a software-based vTPM provided by KVM/QEMU.

 :::caution